kshaffer/courses/theory1.md

 - **unfigured basso continuo** – realize (notate and perform—video) an unfigured bass line in four-part, *basso continuo* keyboard style, according to the *rule of the octave*.
 No partner.
 One realization in major, one in minor.
 - **unfigured melodic keyboard style** – realize (notate and perform—video) an unfigured bass line in four-part, *melodic* keyboard style, according to the *rule of the octave*.
 No partner.
 One realization in major, one in minor.

+**To obtain an A in this course,** a student must fulfill all B-level objectives as well as the following:

+- Choose four voice-leading principles (two from strict two-voice composition, two from strict four-voice composition).
+For each one, write no more than a paragraph explaining how that principle relates to one or more concepts of music perception and cognition, and compare/contrast that relationship to a pattern/rule/principle in a free musical style (classical keyboard, opera, choral, pop/rock, etc.).

+A-level work can be submitted at any time in Unit II, Unit III, or Finals Week.

 ### Reassessment ###